-STANDARDIZATION DOCUMENT IMPROVEMENT PROPOSAL

-INSTRUCTIONS

-- 1. The preparing activity must complete blocks 1, 2, 3, and 8.
-In block 1, both the document number and revision letter should be given. - 2.
-The submitter of this form must complete blocks 4, 5, 6, and 7. - 3.
-The preparing activity must provide a reply within 30 days from receipt of the form.

-NOTE: This form may not be used to request copies of documents, nor to request waivers or clarification of requirements on current contracts.
-Comments submitted on this form do not constitute or imply authorization to waive any portion of the referenced document or to amend contractual requirements.
+STANDARDIZA ATION DOCUMENT IMPRO VEMENT PROPOSAL The preparing activity must con should be given.
+INSTRUCTIONS nplete blocks 1, 2, 3, and 8.
+In block 1, b ooth the document number and revision lette 2.
+The submitter of this form must complete blocks 4, 5, 6, and 7.
+3. The preparing activity must prov vide a reply within 30 days from receipt of the form.
+NOTE: This form may not be used to requirements on current contracts. (waive any portion of the referenced to request copies of documents, nor to re Comments submitted on this form do no document or to amend contractual requ equest waivers or clarification of t constitute or imply authorization to uirements.

-waite any person of the following accumulation to amortia contraction requirements.
 I RECOMMEND A CHANGE: 1.
-DOCUMENT NUMBER 2.
-DOCUMENT DATE KSC-STD-132, Revision D, Change 3 March 3, 2017 3.
-DOCUMENT TITLE Potting and Molding Electrical Cable Assembly Terminations, Standard for 4.
-NATURE OF CHANGE (Identify paragraph number and include proposed rewrite, if possible.
-Attach extra sheets a s needed.)
-5. REASON FOR RECOMMENDATION 3.
-NEAGON FOR NECOMMENDATION 6.
+DOCUMENT NUMBER KSC-STD-132, Revision E 2.
+DOCUMENT DATE April 17, 2023 3.
+DOCUMENT TITLE Potting and Molding Electri cal Cable Assembly Terminations s, Standard for 5.
+REASON FOR RECOMMENDATION 6.
 SUBMITTER a.
 NAME (Last, First, Middle Initial) b.
-ORGANIZATION a 2.01.0.4.3.2.1.10.1 c.
+ORGANIZATION c.
 ADDRESS (Include Zip Code) d.
-TELEPHONE (Include A Area Code) 7.
-DATE SUBMITTED , , , 8.
+TELEPHONE (In clude Area Code) 7.
+DATE SUBMITTED 8.
 PREPARING ACTIVITY a.
 NAME (Last, First, Middle Initial) b.
-ORGANIZATION Denson, Erik C. Engineering Directors Engineering Directorate, Electrical Division c.
+ORGANIZATION Hosterman, Kenneth Engineering Dire Division ectorate, Exploration Systems & Operations c.
 ADDRESS (Include zip code) Kennedy Space Center, FL 32899